Tomodachi Life

-It was released in Japan in April 2013, June 2014 in North America, Europe, and Australia, and July 2014 in South Korea.
-With over 6.71 million copies sold worldwide, it was the eleventh best-selling 3DS game of all time.
+The game was released on April 18, 2013 in Japan; June 6, 2014 in North America and Europe; June 7, 2014 in Australia; and July 17, 2014 in South Korea.
+It sold over 400 thousand units in Japan in its debut week and has sold 6.72 million copies worldwide, making it the eleventh best-selling 3DS game of all time.

-The game received mixed reviews as users praised its gameplay and overall charm, but criticized its simplistic minigames and lack of general user control.
-With over 400 thousand units sold in Japan in its debut week, the game is widely considered to be a success.
-Tomodachi Life introduced a level of Mii customizability that was expanded upon in future Nintendo games, such as Miitopia and the social networking app Miitomo.
+The game received mostly positive reviews; it was praised for its gameplay and overall charm, but criticized for its simplistic minigames and lack of user control.
+It introduced features for Mii customizability that were expanded upon in future Nintendo games, such as Miitopia and Miitomo, which allow for more complex outfits for Miis, and in the Nintendo Switch port of Miitopia, makeup that is customizable.

+The third installment in the series for the Nintendo Switch, Tomodachi Life: Living the Dream, is scheduled for release in Spring 2026.

 Gameplay

-The game begins with the player naming their island and creating their lookalike or personal Mii.
-The Miis are assigned unique personalities based on selections the player makes for the Mii's stats, such as walking speed, speech, and quirkiness.
-The player will be prompted to give their look-alike with food to eat and a friend to interact with.
-Afterward, the Town Hall will open, giving access to create more Miis.
-Miis can perform various actions and many interactions can occur between them, such as friendship, romance, conflicts, and other social events.
-As the game goes by, the player unlocks more locations, clothes, food, and other things for the Miis to interact with.
+Tomodachi Life begins with the player naming their island and creating their "lookalike", which is intended to represent the player.
+The Miis are given unique personalities based on the player's choices for their stats, such as walking speed, speech, and quirkiness.
+The player is prompted to give their lookalike food to eat and a friend to interact with.
+The Town Hall allows the player to create more Miis.
+Miis can perform various actions, including interactions such as friendship, romance, conflicts, and other social events.
+Over time, the player unlocks more locations, clothes, food, and things for the Miis to interact with, such as items to give them and special interiors for their apartment.

-By interacting with the islanders, resolving their problems, and giving gifts, the player will be awarded with in-game currency.
+The player is rewarded with in-game currency by interacting with the islanders, resolving their problems, and giving gifts.
+In-game currency can be gained by going to the Fountain for donations from the islanders and selling items gained from Miis at the Pawn Shop.

-Tomodachi Life is set in real time, and encourages players to interact at different times of the day in order to observe different interactions with islanders.
+Tomodachi Life is set in real-time and encourages players to play at different times of the day to observe different interactions with islanders.
 Over time, the islanders will interact and develop friendships with each other at random intervals.
-If 2 Islanders of the opposite gender and similar age interact, one may confess their love to the other, which upon success, sets them as their "Sweetheart", which can allow for marriage with them after more interaction.
-Eventually, if a married couple is on the island, the player will receive a phone call from either the mother or the father, informing the player that they had a baby, and allowing the player to name it and edit its face.
-After this, the married couple may ask the player to babysit the child, which would start a minigame, changing depending on the age of the child.
-Eventually, the child will grow up, and the player is presented with 2 options.
-The player can either move the child to the apartments, or send the child off via StreetPass, to appear in other islands.
+If two islanders of the opposite gender and similar age interact, one can confess their love to the other, which, when successful, sets them as their "Sweetheart", or "Special Someone" in the European version.
+This can lead to marriage between the two islanders after further interactions.
+Eventually, if a married couple is on the island and the player allows the feature, the player will receive a phone call from either the mother or the father, informing them that they had a baby, and allowing them to name it and edit its face.
+After this, the married couple can ask the player to babysit the child, which will start a minigame that changes depending on the child's age.
+After the child grows up, the player can either move them to the apartments or send them off via StreetPass to appear on other players' islands as an explorer.